EPL GW-11: Best FPL Differentials

-If, like me, you’ve had an average start to the FPL season, then selecting the right differentials for Gameweek 11 is the best way to quickly catch up to those managers that had a better start to the season.
+If, like me, you’ve had an average start to the FPL season, then selecting the right differentials for GW-11 is the shortest route to gaining on our betters.
 Here are some names that could help you close the gap.

 Diogo Jota ( £7.7m, LUT VS LIV)